REQUIRED MATERIALS

 Cut out the paper pattern and transfer the different pieces onto the leather and lining.

-Be careful to transfer the second piece P1 as a mirror image of the first.
-For the lining, subtract 5 cm from the top and 5 cm from the bottom of piece P1 of the pattern.
+Be careful to mirror the second P1 piece compared to the first.
+For the lining, remove 5 cm from the top and 5 cm from the bottom of the P1 pattern piece.

 ![]() |